Guy Kouemou: Childhood, education and beginnings

+Dr.-Ing.
+Guy Leonard Kouemou is a German citizen of Cameroonian origin.
+He comes from the Bamileke royal house and is the king's representative of the Bangwa.
+Dr. Kouemou is himself an art collector and currently chairman of the supervisory board of the Bangwa Ethnological Museum in Cameroon and the negotiator of the Bangwa.

 Traditional responsibilities

-Guy Kouemou is representant of the Bangoua king, with the role of the king.
-This means that he is capable and permitted to make decisions in the name of the Bangoua people.
-This is a great responsibility, but Kouemou demonstrates his engagement for the population of Cameroon and Equatorial Guinea, by investing his personal fortune to build hygienic and modern clinics in Cameroon.
-Consequently, Kouemou was also present at the inauguration of Rudolf Duala Manga Bell, where he inaugurated a memorial site for Manga Bell in Ulm, together with king Jean-Yves Eboumbou Douala Bell.
+Kouemou demonstrates his engagement for the population of Cameroon and Equatorial Guinea, by investing his personal fortune to build hygienic and modern clinics in Cameroon.
+Kouemou was present at the inauguration of Rudolf Duala Manga Bell, where he inaugurated a memorial site for Manga Bell in Ulm, together with king Jean-Yves Eboumbou Douala Bell.